Snowflake

 Prerequisites

-• You need ACCOUNTADMIN role to run this script
+• You need the ACCOUNTADMIN role to run this script

 • Replace <your_database> with your actual database name